(Last Updated on : 23-08-2018)

 Game Officials in Wrestling

+The referee should be in white trousers, white shirt with the emblem of his country, white socks and white athletic shoes to be worn only on the mat.
+He should have a red sleeve or band on his left arm and blue sleeve or band on his right arm.
 The referee is responsible for the orderly conduct of the bout which he must direct according to the rules.
 He contributes to the allocation of points, which he indicates, with his fingers after a hold is executed.
 He indicates the points with the hold of his fingers to the judge and Mat Chairman by raising his right or left hand depending upon the points scored by the red or blue wrestler.

 The judge follows the referee's indication closely and records them in a score sheet.
 At the same time he will declare the score to the public by raising the number-bat of the colour attributed to the concerned wrestler.
 In case of the electronic score board, the points must be made known to all either by the judge if he is controlling it or by the special operator.
 The score board must be visible to the referee as well as to the wrestlers.